-Favela Brass provides systematic, long-term, instrumental music tuition for children at our permanent home in the Pereira da Silva community in Rio de Janeiro and in 4 nearby local state schools.
+1. Free tuition, at our home in the Pereira da Silva favela in the Santa Teresa district, and in local state schools.

-And in 2018, our work was recognized by the United Nations in Brazil:
+In 2018, our work was recognized by the United Nations in Brazil.

 Another big factor in our success has been our administrative coordinator, Carola Bitencourt and team of volunteer administrative staff, who have greatly increased the efficiency and professionalism of our operations.
 Favela Brass has been approved under Brazil’s cultural incentive laws, and in 2020 we became an officially registered Brazilian nonprofit, paving the way for us to receive tax-deductible corporate and individual donations in Brazil.
 We are also very grateful to Brazilian law firm Mattos Filho for providing us with Pro Bono legal advice.